null

 • The lowest carat weight: 0.8 carat

-• The lowest color: J color (bottom of the near colorless range)
+• The lowest color: J color (Lowest Colorless Range)

 • The lowest clarity: SI2 clarity so long as the stone is entirely or at least 90% eye-clean

-• The lowest fluorescence: none to strong blue fluorescence (presence of fluorescence is usually preferred in this range)
+• The lowest fluorescence: None to Strong Blue Fluorescence (the presence of fluorescence is usually preferred in this range.)

 Scenario 4: Ignoring One C Entirely